rodloboz/pubcrawler/README.md

 });
 ```

-To highlight markers when you over on their respective card, you need to add an event listener to each card and change the market the the event is fired:
+To highlight markers on hovering over their corresponding card, you need to add an event listener to each card and dynamically change the marker when the event is fired:

 ```javascript
 const cards = document.querySelectorAll('.card-row');